stellarscripts/stellar_firma_transcripts/_posts/2019-08-23-stellarfirma-season1q-a.md

 #### BEN

-Or, for example, and I-- I think this is absolutely fine to, to say.
-When we had Simon in as Harry, [__TIM:__ Yeah.] we recorded an episode with Simon and then the editors, David specifically, kind of said, "This is not coming across as you think it might be coming across." [__TIM:__ Yeah.]
+Or, for example--and I think this is absolutely fine to say--when we had Simon in as Harry, [__TIM:__ Yeah.] we recorded an episode with Simon and then the editors, David specifically, kind of said, "This is not coming across as you think it might be coming across." [__TIM:__ Yeah.]
 Because we had one Scottish person and they were a complete idiot. [__TIM:__ Yeah.]
 And that didn't translate very well.

 #### TIM